liamjmc/SwapiProxy/README.md

 ## Implemented features

-- An endpoint to proxy a single call to the proxy API
+- An endpoint to proxy a single call to the proxy API.
-- An endpoint to aggregate multiple calls to the proxy API in a single call to your API
+- An endpoint to aggregate multiple calls to the proxy API in a single call.
-- Rate limiting calling the API and the downstream SWAPI API
+- Separate rate limiting both calling the API itself and the downstream SWAPI API.
-- Bearer token authorization
+- JWT bearer token authorization.
-- Unit tests
+- Unit tests.
-- Integration tests
+- Integration tests.
-- Postman collection
+- Postman collection.
-- Versioned and authorized swagger
+- Versioned and authorized swagger..
-- Small simple react SPA to test
+- Small simple react SPA to test.
 - GitHub actions used to build and test the service in the pipeline.

 ## How this is implemented

-- There are three different methods of testing the API, Swagger, Postman and a simple react application.
+- There are three different methods of testing the API - Swagger, Postman and a simple react application.
 - The single call endpoint is in version 1 of the API and the aggregate endpoint is in version 2.
 - The proxy domain handles all the logic and is implemented in a manner that is independant of what downstream API is used.
 - A JWT bearer token is required to hit the endpoints.
 A support controller has been added in order to generate this bearer token for testing purposes.